Venky0892/app/README.md

 ## Setup/Installation Requirements

 * _Install docker in system_
-* _Add images folder in the /test directory
+* _Add images folder in the /test directory if neccesary
 * _Run: "docker-compose up" in your terminal inside your project folder path